33 Incredible Things to do in Banff, Canada

-9. Ride the Chairlift up Mt Norquay
+9. Ride the Chairlift Up Mt Norquay

-From the beginning of June to mid October the Norquay Chairlift is open just for sightseeing.
+From the beginning of June to mid-October the Norquay Chairlift is open just for sightseeing.
 For $37 CAD anybody can jump on the chairlift and ride it to the top.
 It is an awesome photo spot!
 You can also buy your tickets for cheaper in advance online.

 *If you don’t have your own gear (skis or snowboard, helmet, etc) with you, consider renting it in advance with delivery to your hotel to save any hassle!

-10. Drive the Vermilion Lakes Scenic Drive
+10. Vermilion Lakes Scenic Drive

-11. Explore Sunshine Village
+11. Explore Sunshine Village Ski Resort

 Much like Mt Norquay, Sunshine Village is a ski resort in the winter, and a scenic viewpoint in the summer!
 But unlike Mt Norquay, Sunshine Village is an actual small village complete with shops, restaurants, and a lodge!

-12. Enjoy panoramic views on a Helicopter ride
+12. Enjoy Panoramic Views on a Helicopter Ride

 If you thought the views from the ground were nice, wait until you get in the sky!
-A helicopter ride in a place as stunning as Banff is truly a once in a lifetime experience!
+A helicopter ride in a place as stunning as Banff is truly a once in a lifetime experience.

-13. Drive Bow Valley Parkway
+13. Drive the Bow Valley Parkway

-Between Banff and Lake Louise there is a road called the Bow Valley Parkway.
+Between Banff and Lake Louise, there is a road called the Bow Valley Parkway.
 Instead of driving along the highway, consider taking this route that is very scenic and includes tons of places to stop along the way.

 Some of the most popular stops along the Bow Valley Parkway include: